thr33bricks/NewToneLib/README.md

 # NewToneLib
-New Tone library for arduino devices which do not support the built-in one.
+NewToneLib is a simple library, intended for devices which do not support built-in tone() function.

+NOTE: tone() function does not support using multiple pins simultaneously.

+created   Jan 2020
+by Yordan Yordanov, BG